jaskaransarkaria/programming-timer/README.md

 - [x] Https
 - [ ] Set up re-direct from `pairprogrammingtimer.com` -> `www.pairprogrammingtimer.com` (redirect is currently blocked by browsers as it is not https - before testing https changes _remember_ to switch to `letencrypt-staging`)
-- [ ] Add notifications when timer finishes and prompt to restart the timer
-- [ ] Travis CI/ CD & git branch rules/protection
+- [x] Travis CI/ CD & git branch rules/protection
 - [x] Graphical representation of timer using SVG
 - [x] Add tests for the SVG

+- [ ] Add notifications when timer finishes and prompt to restart the timer
 - [ ] Tidy up bash scripts so can be called from proj root, prompt for required arguments and set VERSION_NUMBER so it is consistent across docker and k8 manifest.
 - [ ] Set up proper environment configs